luizfernandosg/ReFi-Barcelona/ReFi BCN Knowledge Base.md

 ### **Ecosystem Exploration**

-- **[[Ecosystem Map]]**: A visual and textual representation of the ReFi-aligned initiatives in Barcelona and globally.
+- **[[Ecosystem map]]**: A visual and textual representation of the ReFi-aligned initiatives in Barcelona and globally.
 This section offers a detailed look into local movements like cooperatives, and global trends like Web3, creating a comprehensive overview of the ecosystem.
 - **Community Spotlight**: Stories and case studies of successful local and global ReFi initiatives, offering tangible insights into their impact and methodologies.

 ### **Resource Hub**